CCBatIIT/modelingworkshop2021/docs/index.md

 title: About
 ---

 The workshop will be a one-week event comprising 10 periods (~3 hours each) that include both theory and computer laboratory.
-The workshop will be primarily taught by David Minh with guest lectures from Laurentiu Spiridon and Soohaeng Yoo Willow.
+The workshop will be primarily taught by David Minh with guest lectures from Andrew Howard, Laurentiu Spiridon, and Soohaeng Yoo Willow.
 Topics are as follows:

 | Day | Period 1 | Period 2 |
 | --- | -------- | -------- |